Where to Apply for a Passport: Complete Guide to U.S. Passport Office Locations

 • A first-time applicant.

-• Anyone whose previous passport is not eligible for mail-in renewal (e.g., lost, stolen, or damaged passports, or those issued more than 15 years ago).
+• Anyone whose previous passport is not eligible for mail-in or online renewal (e.g., lost, stolen, or damaged passports, or those issued more than 15 years ago).

 How to Find a Passport Acceptance Facility Near Me